suntobright/USACO/README.md

 All code under master branch has passed the tests from the website.

-These code here is not whole completed, since my training is still in progress.
-I will update if I get some time.

 I'm sorry for the missing comments.
 I hope the code will help your training.